Schuh1337/Discord-MultiTool/README.md

 > ### 🛠️ Updates & Changes

 Bugfix - 15.07.24
-* Fixed Code Issue causing 'Token Information' to crash when Token has no Nitro (i didnt have any tkns without nitro so i didnt find out early.. rich people issue!!)
+* Fixed Code Issue causing 'Token Information' to crash when Token has no Nitro

 Hotfix - 15.07.24
 * Small "Fix" for 'Message Reacter'